 Categories

 Progress Bar Mechanism – Example 10

-Fade is fast and most of the time you will not need progress updates at all.
-But for very large triangulations you may still want to connect your own progress bar to Fade2D’s update mechanism.
-Your own Progress Receiver Class Create some custom class that derives from MsgBase so that it can receive messages from…Continue readingProgress Bar Mechanism – Example 10
+Fade2D is fast, and most of the time, you will not need progress updates at all.
+However, for very large triangulations, you may still want to connect your own progress bar to Fade2D’s update mechanism.
+Creating Your Custom Progress Receiver Class To receive progress information, you must create a custom class in your software that…Continue readingProgress Bar Mechanism – Example 10

 Categories

-Saving and Loading a Triangulation – Ex.
-11
+Saving and Loading a Triangulation – Example 11

-Manually saving and loading a triangulation is difficult.
-This is especially true when there are millions of elements and it must be fast.
-For this reason, there are functions in Fade to support you in saving and loading a triangulation, it’s zones and constraint edges.
-The contained file “examples_2D/ex11_save_and_load.cpp” provides simple demo source code for…Continue readingSaving and Loading a Triangulation – Ex.
-11
+Manually saving and loading a triangulation is challenging.
+This is especially true when there are millions of elements, and speed is crucial.
+For this reason, there are functions in Fade2D to assist you in saving and loading a triangulation, its zones and constraint edges.
+The included file “examples_2D/ex11_save_and_load.cpp” provides simple demo source code for this…Continue readingSaving and Loading a Triangulation – Example 11

+Categories